 Helping Resolve Custody Disputes in Florida

-When Can I Move with My Custody?
+When Can I Move with My Child?

 Agreement Between Parents

 If the other parent agrees to the relocation, then most of the other requirements will not be an issue.
-If the other parent objects to the relocation, the case may end up in front of a judge who will review the following factors listed below, and ultimately decide whether or not a relocation is in the best interest of the child.
+If the other parent objects to the relocation, the case may end up in front of a judge who will review the following factors listed below, and ultimately decide whether or not relocation is in the best interest of the child.

 If the custodial parent is relocating for a job transfer, a promotion, or other factors that will increase the child's quality of life and financial support, this will be a major factor in the judge's evaluation process.
 However, although positive economic factors are an extremely important issue as it relates to the welfare of the children, it does not guarantee that a judge will approve a relocation proposal.

 If the custodial parent is moving in order to get more family support, for them or the child, this will be taken into consideration by the judge before a final decision is rendered.
 In addition, the judge will consider how this will affect the child's relationship with their family in their current location.